 - Are there any areas of worry (skin cancer, age spots, scars, bruising, keloids) that will become part of the tattoo?

 Custom Tattoos Versus Custom ArtworkEvery client is different.
 They all have different lives and come with different skin.
 This is why all designs that are large scale must, from the beginning of creation, take into account the individual, not the design.
 All designs that are fit to the body are considered custom tattoos.
 Compare that to custom artwork designed before the client is ever consulted.
 Custom artwork is excellent.
 It shows the skills of an artist and can help wandering clientele make decisions about what it is that they enjoy looking at.
 They may even enjoy it so much that they choose to put it on their body.
-Custom tattooing can come from custom artwork but there is a need for every design to be retrofitted to fit the body of an individual client before it is considered a custom tattoo.
+Custom tattooing can come from custom artwork, but there is a need for every design to be retrofitted to fit the body of an individual client before it is considered a custom tattoo.

 Everything under the skin influences design.

-Muscles are what make it possible for your people to move through the world. a person’s mass and muscular definition can influence how a tattoo ages, as well as how it is viewed by the world.
-A person who is very vascular, has massive muscle mass and is nearly 7 feet tall will require a different design when compared to a person who is 5 feet tall, weighs 250 pounds, and has nearly no muscular definition past their calves.
+The MusclesMuscles make it possible for humans to move through the world.
+A person’s mass and muscular definition can influence how tattoos age, as well as how the world views it.
+A very vascular person with large muscles at nearly 7 feet tall will require a different design compared to a person who is 5 feet tall, weighs 250 pounds, and has almost no muscular definition past their calves.
 While everybody has the same muscles (except for one forearm tendon/muscle in some humans), each person is built differently.
 If an artist designs a full-back koi fish design for a professional wrestler, that same design may look different on someone who lives a different life.

 BonesBones are the structure and support of each person.
 Bones are connected to the muscles by tendons.
-Bones are connected to each other with ligaments.
-The length and girth of each bone, as well as its apparent visibility through the skin, can create distortions when interacting with tattoo designs (think of fingers versus thighs).
-Each bone inside the body has a uniqueness in itself and should be looked at individually when mapping a design.
+Bones are connected with ligaments.
+The length and girth of each bone and its apparent visibility through the skin can create distortions when interacting with tattoo designs (think of fingers versus thighs).
+Each bone inside the body is unique and should be looked at individually when mapping a design.
 Before starting any large-scale tattoo design, artists should know how the bones anchor to the muscles or basic anatomy.

-HairHair can affect how you view the image so knowing how dense, what color, and how long it grows on a person will help you define colors and tones when designing a tattoo.
-For people with thick, dark hair on their body, using bright bold colors may not be an option.
+HairHair can affect how you view the image, so knowing how dense, what color, and how long it grows on a person will help you define colors and tones when designing a tattoo.
+Using bright, bold colors may not be an option for people with thick, dark hair on their bodies.

 ScarsBurns, scrapes, and cuts.
-These marks left over body trying to fix something that was damaged.
-The resulting skin can affect the results of a design as well as make it more difficult to actually tattoo.
+These marks covering the body show how the body has tried to repair something damaged.
+The resulting skin can affect the results of a design and make it more difficult actually to tattoo.

-This aspect of the design is what planning and mapping is all about.
-Regardless of the individual, the skin ages.
-Understanding how the skin will age, or being able to make assumptions about how the skin will look 10, 15, or even 30 years in the future will help a design stand up to the test of time.
+Age/Stretch MarksThis design aspect is what planning and mapping are all about, regardless of the individual.
+We all know that the skin ages.
+Understanding how the skin will age or making assumptions about how the skin will look 10, 15, or even 30 years in the future will help a design stand up to the test of time.

-Skin tone is a definable characteristic of the individual.
+Skin ToneSkin tone is a definable characteristic of the individual.
 How dark someone’s skin is will influence the design as a whole.
-Line weight, colors used and size of design elements are all things that can be influenced by skin tone.
+Line weight, colors used, and size of design elements are all things that can be affected by skin tone.

 Muscles and FasciaThe muscles and connective tissues are a variable that constantly changes throughout their lives.
-If you start or stop working out, get hurt, or advanced in age, your muscles will change in size (which affects the length, thickness and strength of your connective tissues) and affect the skin above it.
+If you start or stop working out, get hurt, or advance in age, your muscles will change in size (which affects the length, thickness, and strength of your connective tissues) and affect the skin above it.
 This is inevitable.
-Designing a custom, large scale design requires knowledge of human anatomy as well as excellent inferential skills.
+Designing a custom, large-scale design requires knowledge of human anatomy and excellent inferential skills.
 Every design, on every person, must go through a reasonable vetting process.
 Vetting Process ** This is where a tattoo artist makes assumptions about the health and viability of a section of skin on a client. ** Taking into account the underlying structures of the body, regardless of where an artist is placing a design, should help influence how the design flows, fits, and where to apply contrast effectively.

 The ArmsThe lower parts of the arms are prone to twisting (torsion) stresses the closer a design gets to the hand.
 Further up the arm, around the elbow area, designs will be less prone to torsion stress but more prone to squishing (compression) and stretching (tensile) stresses.
-Moving past the median of the biceps/triceps area, a design will once again succumb to torsion stress as well as compression stresses if the arm is lifted past 30 degrees from a resting state.
+Moving past the median of the biceps/triceps area, a design will again succumb to torsion stress and compression stresses if the arm is lifted past 30 degrees from a resting state.

-The back has 2 distinct regions, the upper and lower.
+The BackThe back has two distinct regions, the upper and lower.

 Lower BackYes, I include the buttocks in the lower back region others may not, but I believe that an actual full-back tattoo incorporates this body part.
-The lower back has a shape that mimics the gastrocnemius muscles of the calves, only it is inverted.
-The oblique(s) muscle groups, latissimus dorsi, as well as the underlying structures (which are too numerous and confusing to put into this list) make up the horseshoe shape.
-This part of the body experiences massive compression and tensile stresses, as well as experiences torsion stress when people twist at their trunk.
+The lower back has a shape that mimics the gastrocnemius muscles of the calves; only it is inverted.
+The oblique(s) muscle groups, latissimus dorsi, and the underlying structures (which are too numerous and confusing to put into this list) make up the horseshoe shape.
+This part of the body experiences massive compression and tensile stresses and experiences torsion stress when people twist at their trunks.

-The chest includes the pectoral muscles and, depending on the design, the front deltoid muscles.
-This part of the body experiences a massive amount of compression and tensile stresses, especially around the armpit area and along the collar bone.
+The ChestThe chest includes the pectoral muscles and the front deltoid muscles, depending on the design.
+This body part experiences massive compression and tensile stresses, especially around the armpit and the collar bone.

 More on Muscles